michellejtao/michellejtao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at Emory University.
+I am a Ph.D.
+Candidate at Emory University.
 I earned my B.A. in Economics from New York University, and previously worked as a research assistant at Tsinghua University.
 My research interests lie in household finance, urban economics, and real estate.
 Outside of economics, I enjoy [powerlifting](https://www.openpowerlifting.org/u/michelletao), hiking, and cooking.

 You can contact me via email at [michelle.tao@emory.edu](michelle.tao@emory.edu), or in person (R. Randall Rollins Building 4th floor).